 Screenings can help detect conditions before they become serious health issues that require urgent medical attention.
 Without treatment, peripheral arterial disease can reach an advanced stage that puts a person at risk of lower limb amputation.

 Here at The Midwest Institute for Non-Surgical Therapy Dr Goke Akinwande and his friendly team specialise in PAD screening, state-of-the-art endovascular treatments and amputation prevention.
-Why not schedule your free vascular screening or use online booking today and take another step to help prevent diabetic foot ulcers.
+Why not schedule your free vascular screening or use online booking today to visit one of our 5 clinics, including the latest addition in Chicago, IL.and take another step to help prevent diabetic foot ulcers.